 Need for sustainability, scale, and the role of membership

 There are, however, certain concerns about the sustainability of data intermediaries that seek to empower individuals and communities, as data monetisation can be an effective mechanism to fund the efforts of an intermediary.
 This opens up a critical question on ethical revenue models of data intermediaries and how governance mechanisms can be structured to always be anchored in data rights.
 In an ideal scenario, and this is possible over the next 5-8 years, data intermediaries are entirely driven by membership where users, recognising the benefits of an intermediary’s services, pay a membership fee and in return receive assistance and advisory services on navigating the data economy better.
 Data cooperatives like Driver’s Seat, MiData are especially primed for this model.
-In this scenario, in case of monetisation, the intermediary will not be a part of the transaction, and be able to negotiate on the users’ best interests.
-However, scale is critical for membership based models to be viable, which is currently a struggle.
+In this scenario, in the case of monetisation, the intermediary will not be a part of the transaction and be able to negotiate in the users’ best interests.
+However, scale is critical for membership-based models to be viable, which is currently a struggle.
 The role of intermediaries is still fairly new, and their contribution is not well-understood, therefore, in the short term, intermediaries may have to go down the monetisation route to sustain their functioning.
 However, all data related transactions must be transparent to and approved by the members/user.
 Mechanisms for granular consent, accountability, data minimisation etc must exist such that user well-being is prioritised irrespective of the value of transactions.
-Further, the role of the intermediaries must be redefined to ensure that safeguarding user interests is made a primary purpose, and not just data commercialisation.
+Further, the role of the intermediaries must be redefined to ensure that safeguarding user interests is made a primary purpose and not just data commercialisation.